 Your child will wear a small tag around the ankle or wrist.
 This tag provides protection to your child at all times.
 If anyone tries to remove the tag or to take your child through a protected exit without permission, an alarm will sound at the nurses' station.
 If your child needs to go to the operating room or for an MRI, the tag will be removed or deactivated until your child is back on the unit.

-Patients on the Park (7th) floor units will be able to go to the 7th floor playrrom and play deck without setting off the alarm.
+- Patients on the Park (7th) floor units will be able to go to the 7th floor playroom and play deck without setting off the alarm.
 Please let your child's nurse know first.

 Your child will have a private room with a couch that opens into a bed for a parent or guardian.
 If an extra caregiver needs to sleep in the room, a window seat is available on the Park (7th) and City (8th) floors.

 Your child will be placed in a bed,crib or isolette appropriate to his or her size.
 If your child requires a crib or isolette, he or she must sleep there.
 To protect the health and safety of your child, co-sleeping is not allowed.
 Your child's nurse will teach you how to operate the bed.
 Side rails must be "up" at all times, unless you are directly attending to your child at the bedside.